-Different firearms, depending upon the size of the barrel of the gun, make different sounds, and this makes it difficult to claim a sound to have originated from a firearm.
-However, firearm sounds do not have a set pattern and are random whereas gunshots have a set pattern; this certainly makes fireworks different from gunshots.
+However, different firearms, depending upon the size of the barrel of the gun, make different sounds, and this makes it difficult to claim a sound to have originated from a firearm.
+Nevertheless, gunshots have a set pattern; this certainly makes fireworks different from gunshots.

 What is the difference between Gunshots and Fireworks?